Which Why and How – Wood for Vivariums

 - It will need to be meticulously cleaned – Remove all dirt including any moss, fungus and lichen.
 Wash with a 20% bleach solution and rinse thoroughly.

-- Sterilise your rock – Bake the rock in the oven for at least 30 minutes at 240 degrees (220 degrees for a fan oven) or 475 Fahrenheit.
+- Sterilise your rock – Bake the rock in the oven for at least 30 minutes at 130 degrees or 260 Fahrenheit.
 This process will kill of any remaining parasites and remaining bacteria.
-Allow to cool before handling.
+Allow to cool before handling, it will be very hot.

-- Placement of the basking rock – Take care when placing the basking rock in the enclosure, the rock must be sturdy and stable you don’t want it to fall over and injure your beardie.
+- Placement of the basking rock – Take care when placing the basking rock in the enclosure, the rock must be sturdy and stable you don’t want it to fall over and injure your bearded dragon.

 Hope you have fun and save some money too!!